tapioone/docs/docs/general/user-profile.md

 sidebar_label: User-Profile
 ---

-# Accessing Machines that are assigned to a User
+# Get the profile of a user to check for app license and retrieve assigned machines

-Before we can retrieve actual machine data, we need to know which user is logged in and which machines are accessible by this user.
+After a user has successfully logged in, we first need to check that the logged in user has a valid license for our app.
+Then we can get further information about the scope a user is allowed to see, e. g. which machines are accessible by this user.
 To retrieve this information we use the `tapio Global Discovery Service`.
 This service is the pivotal point when it comes to relationships between machines, applications, users and their permissions.
 [My tapio][my-tapio] also uses this service very extensively.

 > This route is rate limited based on client id.